cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 }
 ```

-The application requires the following files to be added, `login.jsp`, `expenseapproval.jsp`, `myexpense.jsp`, `newexpense.jsp`, `signup.jsp` in the `webapp/WEB-INF/view` folder.
+The application requires the following files to be added, `login.jsp`, `expenseapproval.jsp`, `myexpense.jsp`, `newexpense.jsp`, `signup.jsp` in `webapp/WEB-INF/view` folder.
 You can download the jsp files [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/views.html).

 ## Check Point
 1. Let's build the app and test it locally.
 Right click on the app and select **Run As -> Maven clean**.